08 May Terrazzo Stair Designs: Types of Precast Terrazzo Stairs

 Terrazzo Stair Designs

 A stair tread is the horizontal surface of the staircase, or as many would call the step.
+Stair treads are typically made from durable materials like terrazzo that are designed to withstand heavy foot traffic.
 These treads can include abrasive strips, which help prevent people from slipping as they travel up and down the stairs.
 There are special stair treads to consider as well.
 Steps such as landing and winding treads provide a change in direction along the stairway.

 Types of Terrazzo Stairs